The 2025 Showdown: Which Brokerage Wins Your Rollover?

 Investment Selection in 2025

 Fidelity: Widest selection.
-Access to virtually every mutual fund, including competitor funds.
-Strong options trading platform.
+Access to pretty much every mutual fund out there, including competitor funds.
+Solid options trading platform.
 Crypto available through linked accounts.
-Fractional share trading standard.
+Fractional share trading is standard.

 Vanguard: Focused on Vanguard funds, which cover most investor needs.
-Added brokerage capabilities over time but still not as seamless for non-Vanguard products.
-Limited options trading capabilities.
+They’ve added brokerage capabilities over time but it’s still not as seamless for non-Vanguard products.
+Limited options trading.

-Schwab: Post-TD Ameritrade merger, now has thinkorswim platform for advanced trading.
-Excellent ETF screeners.
+Schwab: After the TD Ameritrade merger, they now have the thinkorswim platform for advanced trading.
+Great ETF screeners.
 Strong international investing options.

 Winner on selection: Fidelity for breadth, Schwab for advanced trading tools, Vanguard for pure index investing simplicity.